 Whether you’re looking for value or quality or a party hostel (perhaps all three?) there are a few things to keep in mind before you start your Barcelona holiday.

 - Sometimes the cheapest places end up costing more (hidden fees, extra transport, theft etc.).

 - Don’t expect to pay less than €19 (low season) or €27 (high season) for quality.

 - Sleep is king!
 Keep an eye on checkout times (most in the list are 11:00 AM).

-- If you’re booking for stag parties make sure to stagger to bookings (no pun intended!) since large groups are frowned upon.
+- If you’re booking for stag parties make sure to stagger the bookings (no pun intended!) since large groups are frowned upon.

 - All good Barcelona hostels must be booked in advance.